meteonomiqs/gtm-weather/README.md

 If the tag is configured correctly, the weather information will be found in the configured custom dimensions in Google Analytics.

-To troubleshoot a configuration issue, please check the following points
+To troubleshoot a configuration issue, please check the following points.

 #### How can I verfiy that my API key is valid?